hastashilp/remarkable-tortoise/src/pages/about.md

 ---
 title: About HastaShilp
-subtitle: '''HastaShilp'' is Sanskrit for handmade.
-Here''s why we do what we do...'
+subtitle: '''HastaShilp'' is Sanskrit for handmade. '
 image_alt: ''
 template: page
 ---